Rhoda: DVD releases

 On April 21, 2009, Shout!
 Factory released the first season of Rhoda on DVD in Region 1, which was the year of the show's 35th anniversary.
 The release also includes a "Remembering Rhoda" featurette, as well as the original one-hour version of "Rhoda's Wedding", as opposed to the two-part edited version that aired in syndication.
 15 of the season's 24 episodes are the edited-for-syndication versions taken from poor quality masters, while the other 9 episodes (including the Wedding episode) are the unedited network versions.
 A review on DVDTalk also states some of the edited episodes being time compressed.
 Because the series premiere in the DVD set is the syndicated version, Mary Tyler Moore's appearance at the beginning of the episode is not included.
 However, the full version of the pilot can be viewed at The Paley Center for Media in New York and Los Angeles.
 Footage from the missing scene is even included in the end credits to the series premiere.

 Season two and Season three episodes were released unedited.

 Season four was released on September 21, 2010, as a Shout!
 Factory select title, available exclusively through their online store.

 Season four was re-released as a general retail release on August 15, 2017.

 Season five was released by Shout!
 Factory on October 17, 2017.

-♦—Shout!
-Factory Exclusives title, sold exclusively through Shout's online store

 VHS releases

 A two-tape set, Rhoda—Volumes 1 & 2 containing two episodes on each cassette, was released by MTM Home Video in July 1992.The Very Best of Rhoda, a four-tape boxed-set containing the best episodes from each season, was released by MTM Home Video on April 28, 1998.